Skip to content

 make demo

-2. Runs one MazalEngine cycle over the current state.
+2. Runs one probe orchestrator cycle over the current state.

-3. Verifies that no row of partzufim_state was written (Hitlabshut compliance).
+3. Verifies that no row of the configuration state was written (layered composition compliance).

-Expected output ends with Verdict : ✓ FIX TIENT.
+Expected output ends with Verdict : ✓ FIX HOLDS.

 Next steps